 The Cobrasco concessions, located 100 km southwest of Medellin in the Choco Region of Colombia, cover 3,000 hectares ("ha") and were purchased in April 2013.
-They are 100% owned by Rugby subject to a 1% net smelter royalty ("NSR").
+They are 100% owned by Rugby subject to a 1% NSR.
 The area's geological potential was first recognized during the 1980's by a German government ("BGR") reconnaissance exploration program which identified extensive and strongly anomalous copper stream sediment geochemistry which defined outcropping copper porphyry style mineralization.